AAYUSHSOUL/freelancing_resources/README.md

 ### This repository contains links to resources for anyone interested in data freelancing

-Background: Over the last several years I have collected these resources to share with individuals who have reached out for advice on freelancing in data work.
+Over the last several years I have collected these resources to share with individuals who have reached out for advice on getting started in data freelancing.
+Data freelancing is very broad and encompasses anything from data management, to data analysis, to data reporting, or data engineering and includes a variety of fields and industries.
 I do not endorse any particular resource in this list.
-My hope is that these resources might help others navigate this space better than I did when I first started my freelancing career. :)
+My hope is that these resources might help others navigate this space if they decide this is a good career path for them.
+I will continue to add resources to this list as I come across them.

 ### Podcasts, Webinars, and Talks 🎙️